Charles-Go/france-connect/README.md

 # france-connect

+France Connect is an identification and authentication system for people which is managed by the French Government.

+Alan believes in simplifying the user experience with all formalities, and contributing to France Connect fits in this mission.

 This tutorial is meant to set up with a working test for France Connect using Python/Flask.

 The documentation for France Connect is here: https://partenaires.franceconnect.gouv.fr